-On OpenVMS VAX systems, the first longword in an argument list (see Figure 2.9) stores the number of arguments (the argument count, n) as an unsigned integer value.
+On OpenVMS VAX systems, the first longword in an argument list (see Figure 2.9, "Structure of a VAX Argument List") stores the number of arguments (the argument count, n) as an unsigned integer value.
 The maximum argument count is 255.
 The remaining 24 bits of the first longword are reserved for OpenVMS and must be 0.